What is a pre-submission consultation?

-- Most people prefer online consultations, but walk-in consultations can also be arranged.
-Each student is allowed one pre-submission consultation (either online or walk-in, not both) per semester.
+- Each student is allowed one pre-submission consultation per semester.

-- A pre-submission consultation is in no way a formal review and there is no guarantee that all formatting errors will be addressed during a pre-submission consultation.
+- A pre-submission consultation is not a formal review and there is no guarantee that all formatting errors will be addressed during a pre-submission consultation.

 - Pre-submission consultations can cover a broad range of formatting topics and problems.
 If you have a few specific questions, you can call or email any time and we will be happy to help you.